Charles Thomas Jackson: Life and work

 Jackson also made a similar priority claim (1849) for the discovery that the unusual native copper deposits of Lake Superior, contrary to all previous geological expectations, could be successfully mined, although at that time it was universally acknowledged that credit for that discovery belonged to the recently deceased Douglass Houghton, Michigan's first state geologist.
-In this case, however, the historical evidence does indicate that Jackson's claim for himself was valid, and his mineralogical insights were significantly in advance of those of his contemporaries, including Houghton.
+In this case, however, the historical evidence does indicate that Jackson's claim for himself was valid, and his mineralogical insights were in advance of those of his contemporaries, including Houghton.

+He became a member of the Boston Society of Natural History in 1832.
+The first volume of Boston Journal of Natural History contain his works.
+He contributed his geological specimens, roughly 700 of them in number, to be displayed in the museum.
+From May 1, 1833, his position at BSNH was curator.
+And later, from May 2, 1838, curator of mineralogy and geology.
+On May 5, 1841, he became the second vice president, and became the first vice president on May 17, 1843.
+He stayed in this position until May 6, 1874.

-It is widely believed and reported that in 1873, Jackson was afflicted with mental illness, either through a seizure, or having a manic episode upon seeing Morton's tombstone, and spent the remainder of his life in the McLean Asylum, Somerville, Massachusetts, where he died on August 28, 1880.
-In fact, Jackson suffered a left brain stroke that affected his language area, and while he never regained his speech, he was cooperative and did not exhibit "inappropriate behavior of insanity".
-By unanimous vote of the McLean Asylum Trustees, Jackson was hosted as a guest at the Asylum at no charge for the entire duration of his stay in part because of his earlier helpful work in collaboration with McLean Superintendent Dr. Luther Bell showing beneficial effects of ether in McLean Asylum patients (Wolfe & Patterson, 2007, pages 18–19), as described in Jackson's Manual of Etherization (1861).
-He is buried at Mount Auburn Cemetery in Cambridge, Massachusetts, as is one of his rivals, Dr. William T. G. Morton.
+On June 28, 1873, Jackson was hospitalized at McLean Hospital.
+It is widely believed that the reason was mental illness, either through a seizure, or having a manic episode upon seeing Morton's tombstone.
+The latter became the wide-believed reason for the hospitalization after it first appeared in René Fülöp-Miller's book, Triumph Over Pain (1938).
+In fact, Jackson suffered a left brain stroke that affected his language area.
+While he never regained his speech, he was cooperative and did not exhibit "inappropriate behavior of insanity".
+By unanimous vote of the McLean Asylum Trustees, Jackson was hosted as a guest at the hospital at no charge for the entire duration of his stay as a recognition of his past contributions.

+He died on August 29, 1880, in the above mentioned Hospital.
+He is buried at Mount Auburn Cemetery in Cambridge, Massachusetts, as is Dr. William T. G. Morton.

+In an article published on the Journal of Anesthesia History, Ramon F. Martin and Sukumar P. Desai analyze Jackson's life from psychobiographical view.
+They suggest that Jackson might had attention deficit hyperactivity disorder, and/or oppositional defiant disorder.